Dar-Omar/EnzymeSifter/README.md

 # EnzymeSifter

-A two-stage Snakemake pipeline for sifting through sequences and identifying promising enzyme candidates for downstream characterisation — from raw FASTA all the way to ranked, clade-representative enzymes annotated with predicted biochemical values.
+A two-stage Snakemake pipeline for sifting through protein sequences and identifying promising enzyme candidates for downstream characterisation — from raw FASTA all the way to ranked, clade-representative enzymes annotated with predicted biochemical values.

 ---